sunildparihar/upstock/README.md

 * Java Classes -> Worker1, DefaultTradeReader

 ###### Processor
 Reads trade from trades queue and process it to generate one or more OHLC packets.
-Pushes the generated packets to the ohlc queue.
+Publishes the generated packets to the ohlc packet publisher.
 * Module -> trade-processor
-* Java Classes -> Worker2, DefaultTradeProcessor, OHLCPacketHelper, TradeProcessorHelper
+* Java Classes -> Worker2, DefaultTradeProcessor, OHLCPacketHelper, TradeProcessorHelper, LocalMQPublisher

 For the detailed processing logic on generating ohlc packets for a trade, See Java classes and documentations in DefaultTradeProcessor, OHLCPacketHelper, TradeProcessorHelper.

 ###### Worker3
-1. Reads ohlc packets from ohlc packet queue and hands over them to subscription service by invoking OHLCPacketSubscriptionService.notifyAllListenerAsync() method.
+1. Reads ohlc packets from ohlc packet queue and hands over them to subscription service by invoking OHLCPacketSubscriptionService.handleNewPacket() method.
 2. Feeds latest data to performance tracker to update it's stats.
 * Module -> trade-subscription
 * Java Classes -> Worker3